 Some will object that felons might cut the rear rim and tire to remove the lock.
 Believe me, this just doesn't happen in the real world.
 It is indeed possible to cut the rim with a hacksaw, working from the outside to the inside, but first, the tire must be removed or cut through.
 It would be a lot of work to steal a frame without a usable rear wheel, the most expensive part of a bike after the frame.

 [On the other hand, a slightly longer lock would fit around the rim, and the chainstays or seatstays...or locking from the left side might make a little room because the chain doesn't get in the way...you might need a longer lock too, for when you can't get the bike as close to a pole.

-Also note, a bicycle with a single main tube instead of a top tube and down tube poses a locking challenge.
-Some folding bicycles have separable seatstays too, and locking the rear wheel as shown will not secure the frame.
+Also note, a bicycle with a single main tube poses a locking challenge.
+Some folding bicycles have separable seatstays too, and locking the rear wheel as shown in the photo below will not secure the frame.
 You need to pay extra attention to be sure that the lock passes through a part that can't be separated.
 Or take advantage of the bike's folding and take it in with you.
-Advocate for secure, sheltered bicycle parking at your workplace: a bicycle is as easily lost by sitting out in the weather every day, as by theft. -- John Allen]
+Ask your employer to install secure, sheltered bicycle parking at your workplace: a bicycle is as easily lost by sitting out in the weather every day, as by theft.

 [My Raleigh Twenty, brush-painted with drippy marine enamel.

 I left the bike here two days.
 I took the seat post and saddle with me, along with

 the touring bag.
 I took the hinge key too.
 The red arrow points to my